 |04 December 2018||Drug Smuggling|

-On December 4, 2018, an elderly couple were arrested and charged with drug trafficking after a "large amount of cocaine" was found in their luggage.
-The married couple (British, aged 70 and 72) were arrested by Portuguese police officers after the drugs were discovered in their stateroom when the cruise liner docked in call port Lisbon (Portugal), following the Transatlantic crossing from Caribbean.
+On December 4, 2018, an elderly couple was arrested and charged with drug trafficking after a "large amount of cocaine" was found in their luggage.
+The married couple (British, aged 70 and 72) was arrested by Portuguese police officers after the drugs were discovered in their stateroom when the cruise liner docked in call port Lisbon (Portugal), following the Transatlantic crossing from the Caribbean.

 The incident occurred during the 33-days "West Indies and Azores Cruise (itinerary November 5 - December 8) roundtrip from homeport Tilbury-London, visiting Amsterdam, Ponta Delgada, Horta, Antigua, St Maarten, St Kitts, St Lucia, Grenadines (Mayreau Island, Saint Vincent Island, Bequia Island), Grenada (St Georges), Barbados, Funchal (Madeira) and Lisbon.